damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ## Impersonation Tokens

 Administrators can now retrieve an Impersonation Token for any user, which allows API-based applications to authenticate as other users without needing to go through the cumbersome oAuth process.

+## Monitoring Gitab with Prometheus

+Three new exporters have been added to the Omnibus package adding support for monitoring Redis, Postgres, and GitLab service metrics including SSH push/pull timings.
+Prometheus and all exporters [can be enabled](https://docs.gitlab.com/ce/administration/monitoring/prometheus/index.html) by editing `gitlab.rb`, and will be enabled by default in 9.0.